| 2026 Term 2 |

 All students with hair long enough to tie back are required to do so.
 Reasons for this include: tidiness and safety.
 But one really practical one is headlice!
 Headlice can spread only by direct, hair-to-hair contact.
 If people have long, loose hair, they can migrate easily to new heads; if hair is neatly tied back, it's much less likely to happen.
 All children should have a clean, tidy appearance.
 Hair Accessories including headbands, ribbons and/or clips should be plain and in neutral or school colours - light blue, navy, maroon or the Clairvaux check scrunchie.
 Ornate hair decorations, extreme hairstyles or coloured hair is not permissible.
 Tie in hair extensions are not to be worn.

-Earrings - Plain sleepers (10mm in diameter) or studs (small, flat and plain) in gold or silver can be worn.
+Earrings - Plain sleepers (10mm in diameter) or studs (small, flat and plain/birthstone) in gold or silver can be worn.
 No other jewellery except watches (Smart watches must be handed into the office for the day) may be worn.
 No necklaces at all are permitted - reasons for this include physical safety, keeping valuables safe etc (the one and only exception for this is to alert others to a medical condition such as anaphylaxis).
 Nail Polish - may be worn if clear.
 No coloured nail polish or false nails are to be worn.
 No makeup is to be worn by students.

 In line with our sunsmart policy - students must wear a hat outside at all times from September 1st, All term 4 and all term 1.
 Hats should be in a respectable state - no tears or graffiti are allowed - please purchase a new hat if required.